yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 - Supply voltage is 5V
 - Separate motor battery voltage from 5V to 20V
 - 16 MHz crystal is used.
-- Voltage conversion resistors for 2xUART, SPI, and A0 (analog input 0, to sense battery voltage)
+- Voltage conversion resistors for 2xUART, and A0 (analog input 0, to sense battery voltage)
 - Can be programmed via bootloader (UART) or ICSP (SPI)
+- A second UART can be used for the communications.
 - 3V3 voltage regulator to power other modules.
 - Exposes 22 pins with neighbour 5V and GND (7 of the pins are analog inputs, 2 have hardware PWM)
 - Power indication LED